Krishnamohan-Yerrabilli/Kubernetes-hands-on/Kubernetes_Services/README.md

 ### NodePort Service:

-A nodeport opens ports that help route any traffic arriving at a nodeport to a service.
+A nodeport opens ports that help route any traffic arriving at a nodeport to a service. <br>
 It is considered the foundation for other techniques such as load balancers.

 ### ExternalName Service:

-The ExternalName service returns a CNAME record and contains the value defined in ExternalName.
+The ExternalName service returns a CNAME record and contains the value defined in ExternalName. <br>
 Therefore, it cannot be accessed by the cluster IP address.

 ### Load Balancer Service:

-A load balancer service provides the equivalent of a clusterIP service and extends it to an external load balancer specific to the cloud provider.
-This is helpful for clusters running on public cloud providers such as AWS or Azure.
+A load balancer service provides the equivalent of a clusterIP service and extends it to an <br>
+external load balancer specific to the cloud provider.
+This is helpful for clusters running <br>
+on public cloud providers such as AWS or Azure.

+## How does a Kubernetes service work?

+In Kubernetes, each pod has an IP address.
+A pod can communicate with another pod by directly addressing its IP address, but using services is the recommended way.

+A service is a set of pods that can be reached by a single, fixed DNS name or IP address.

+I hope you learnt something, happy learning :)